jsmolka/blog/content/posts/horizons/index.md

 > But that's another lie<br>
 > The truth is I've been dying slowly<br>

 The narrator is finding himself in a one-sided relationship.
 His partner doesn't return his affection and instead acts emotionally _numb_ and _cold as ice_.
-He tricks himself into thinking that this behavior is ok, but knows deep down that it's a lie, which is going to ruin him.
+He tricks himself into thinking that this behavior is okay, but knows deep down that it's a lie, which is going to ruin him.

 > But no, not you, you just<br>
 > Turned to drift into the night<br>